- third-party shipping emissions reduced by 61%

 While they have long manufactured their main Lunapads line in Vancouver, they were able to also shift the manufacturing of one of their underwear lines from overseas to Vancouver, significantly reducing shipping emissions.
 One of the main reasons for doing this was to better manage the quality of products.
 An added benefit has been a decrease in unsellable products and a decrease in product waste.
 In addition, one of the owners picks up product from a local manufacturer on the way to work, eliminating the need for a separate delivery.

-From the 2011 baseline to the 2014 inventory Lunapads recorded a 71% reduction in third party shipping emissions.
-This resulted in cost savings of approximately $5,000 per year.
+From the 2011 baseline to the 2014 inventory Lunapads recorded a 61% reduction in third party shipping emissions.
 During this time, the company’s number of employees increased by 25%.
 Lunapads is committed to continuing to track and further reduce their emissions with Climate Smart.